DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Experiments

+Concerning DeepVol-RM, which leverages the DeepVol architecture but utilises realised measures from previous days instead of intraday data, it reports the second best results, outperforming the HAR model, from which it took inspiration, and the LSTM and MLP models, which directly utilise intraday data.
+Its superior performance over HAR is not surprising, as DeepVol-RM benefits from weighting the importance of all realised measures from the previous twenty-two days at inference time, whereas HAR can just aggregates this information, as reflected in Eq. (\ref{eq:har_rm}).
+This observation is consistent with the findings reported in \citet{reisenhofer2022harnet}, where a similar implementation of a dilated causal convolutions-based network is discussed.
+Additionally, DeepVol's superior performance compared to the LSTM model suggests that DCC-based models are more effective than recurrent ones in handling high-frequency data for volatility forecasting. \\

 Table \ref{table:improvement} extends the results of Table \ref{table:baselines}, displaying the improvement/degradation for each evaluated method relative to a basic martingale process and the HEAVY model.
 For the former, we aim to report how much improvement each model provides over the most basic modelling of the problem.
-For the latter, considering that the HEAVY model is the best performer among the baselines architectures, a direct comparison with it is especially useful for analysing DeepVol's performance.

-DeepVol thoroughly overperforms HEAVY concerning the MAE, RMSE, SMAPE, and MedAE errors, while the differences in QLIKE and ME are tighter.
+For the latter, and considering that the HEAVY model is the best performer among the classic models used as baselines, slightly outperforming the HAR model ---as also found in \citet{vis2017volatility}, where they conclude that HEAVY models are generally superior to HAR-type models---, a direct comparison with it is particularly insightful for analyzing DeepVol's performance.
+It can be seen that DeepVol thoroughly overperforms HEAVY concerning the MAE, RMSE, SMAPE, and MedAE errors, while the differences in QLIKE and ME are tighter.
 As previously mentioned, we consider particularly interesting DeepVol' ability to overperform the rest of the models while proving a robust noise behaviour, avoiding an escalation in the ME and MedAE while performing more accurate predictions.